This information is available as a Word Document or PDF Document

 - Making basic budgeting decisions

-- Taking medication/monitoring your health condition
+- Taking medication or monitoring your health condition.

 You can receive the mobility component if you have difficulties with moving around.
 Moving around means: